kumbulanit/t-sql/tech company/untitled/Module 3 - Writing SELECT Queries/Module3_Exercise_Answers.md

     -- Complete address
     CASE
-        WHEN e.City IS NOT NULL AND e.StateProvince IS NOT NULL THEN e.City + ', ' + e.StateProvince
+        WHEN e.City IS NOT NULL AND e.State IS NOT NULL THEN e.City + ', ' + e.State
         WHEN e.City IS NOT NULL THEN e.City
         ELSE 'Location Not Available'
     END AS [Location],